Alex Richey

 But what if the law is not equally enforced?
 What if, for some groups of people, they do not receive the protection of the law, despite their abiding by it?
 What if, in other words, the social contract is breached, in that the enforcers of the law do not deliver its protections?

-In such a state of affairs, I believe that looting and other forms of unlawful behavior can be understood in two ways when they are committed by members of groups whose rights are not being protected.
+In such a state of affairs, I believe that looting and other forms of unlawful behavior can be understood in at least two ways when they are committed by members of groups whose rights are not being protected.
 First, they could be understood as expressions of civil disobedience whose intent is to produce political reform.
 In America, there is a long history of political movements that have successfully leveraged this strategy.
 Notable examples include the well-known stories of the Boston Tea Party, Susan B. Anthony, and Rosa Parks—all of these cases involved the purposeful breaking of the law to make a political point.

 Understood in this way, I condemn looting not because it is philosophically unsound, but rather because it is strategically ineffective.
 There are other, more deliberate forms of civil disobedience—such as those mentioned above, which I do not condemn—that effectively persuade onlookers to take up the cause of reform and which are not susceptible to the objections of anarchy and nihilism that looting is.1